NBA Trade Rumors: Miami Heat Considered As ‘Obvious Destination’ For Chris Paul

 The 2019 NBA offseason featured several NBA superstars leaving their respective teams to chase for an NBA championship title somewhere else.
 Though most big names on the free agency market have already found a new home, there are still a number of players who are expected to be available on the trade market before the 2020 February NBA trade deadline.
-As of now, one of the NBA superstars who is being frequently mentioned in trade rumors is Chris Paul of the Oklahoma City Thunder.
+As of now, one NBA superstar who is frequently mentioned in trade rumors is Chris Paul of the Oklahoma City Thunder.

-The core of Chris Paul, Danilo Gallinari, Shai-Gildeous Alexander, and Steven Adams may be enough to help the Thunder earn a playoff spot in the Western Conference next season but since the departure of Russell Westbrook and Paul George, multiple signs are pointing out that Oklahoma City will be undergoing a rebuilding process.
+The core of Chris Paul, Danilo Gallinari, Shai-Gildeous Alexander, and Steven Adams may be enough to help the Thunder earn a playoff spot in the Western Conference next season.
+However, since the departure of Russell Westbrook and Paul George, multiple signs point toward Oklahoma City undergoing a rebuilding process.
 According to Sam Quinn of CBS Sports, if the Thunder are really taking a different route in the 2019-20 NBA season, Paul is better off being traded to a legitimate playoff contender than wasting his remaining years in the NBA mentoring young players on a rebuilding team.

 “Paul should be traded because a player of his stature deserves better than wasting away on a lottery team he didn’t choose, and because even with all of the factors complicating a potential deal, there are still plenty of teams that could both use and acquire him.”